NickBrighten/NBSCrypto/README.md

 # NBSCrypto
 NBSCrypto is an ultra lightweight crytopgraphy framework for iOS, iPadOS, macOS, tvOS and watchOS.

-Builds will be soon available as single target `.framework` or as multiple tagets `.xcframework` for production/deployment and simulator.
+The repository include the whole Xcode project with all targets, ready to build.\
 NSCrypto is written in `Objective-C` and `C`.

+It is possible to use the `.framework` or `.xcframework` in both Objective-C and Swift.\
+To integrate the framework into an Objective-C project, you can use our guide: [Integrate NBSCrypto to an Objective-C Project](https://localhost) and to integrate it into a Swift project, you can use our guide: [Integrate NBSCrypto to an Swift Project](https://localhost).

+Precompiled Builds will be soon available as single target `.framework` or as multiple tagets `.xcframework` for production/deployment and simulators.
 #